256dpi/fire/DESIGN.md

 define a `Model` interface that can be implemented by simply embedding a `Base` type in a struct.
 This is achieved by the public `GetBase` method that just returns the base type.
 Additional methods may added to the interface to require more functionality.
-The `Classify` function can then be used by the framework itself or the user to classify a type and get its `Meta` object that contains all information that can be deducted from the type using reflection.
+The `GetMeta` function can then be used by the framework itself or the user to classify a type and get its `Meta` object that contains all information that can be deducted from the type using reflection.
 Usually tags on the embedded `Base` type describe the type itself, like its name.
 A custom tag should be named after the package name.

+If a package uses multiple classifiable models it should add the class name to exported types and functions e.g. `ClassModel`, `ClassBase`, `GetClassBase`, `ClassMeta` and `GetClassMeta`.
+However, it is recommended to only use one class per package.

 ### Framework Code